 Our seventh grade program is designed to help our students bridge the gap from being children in the Jewish community to being adults.
 In this spirit, the program is called Gesher, the Hebrew word for bridge.
 Our students spend this pivotal year developing their understanding of Judaism as a religion, community, and culture and begin to shape the next stage of their Jewish identities.
 The curriculum explores the themes of peoplehood, identity, sexuality and relationships, leadership, spirituality, and religious pluralism through a Jewish lens.
-In addition, students participate in monthly sessions of Rosh Chodesh: It’s a Girl Thing or Shevet Achim: The Brotherhood, where teens have an opportunity to reflect on their identities and their Judaism with an adult facilitator.

 We believe that seventh grade is a critical year in the development of identity both Jewish and otherwise.
 The Gesher program helps students and parents navigate what can be a challenging experience in a way that promotes love of Judaism, a sense of community, and healthy relationships.